 Can I Sue for PTSD After a Car Accident?

-PTSD is considered non-economical damage, inside of the pain and suffering category.
-People who want to pursue compensation for non-economical damage need by law fulfill some requirements to do so.
+PTSD is considered non-economical damage, inside the pain and suffering category.
+People who want to pursue compensation for non-economic damage must, by law, fulfill some requirements to do so.

-They need to file a personal injury lawsuit against the other party, and before doing it, they must know and have proof that such person is indeed at-fault for the accident, that they have incurred a monetary loss above $50,000, or must establish that as a result of the car accident, he/she has suffered “serious injury”.
+They need to file a personal injury lawsuit against the other party.
+Before doing it, they must know and have proof that such a person is indeed at fault for the accident, that they have incurred a monetary loss above $50,000, or must establish that as a result of the car accident, he/she has suffered “serious injury”.

 Serious injury is defined as a personal injury which results in one of the following: